harshitmonish/Face-Mask-Detection-with-pruning/README.md

 project.

 # How to run:
-* For Pruning please refer to FaceMaskDetection.ipynb
+* For Pruning code please refer to Pruning/FaceMaskPruning.ipynb